Tuscarora people: Migration north

 During the American Revolutionary War, part of the Tuscarora and Oneida nations in New York allied with the rebel colonists.
 Most of the warriors of the other four Iroquois nations supported Great Britain, and many participated in battles throughout New York.
-They were the main forces that attacked frontier settlements of the central Mohawk and Cherry valleys.
+They were the main forces that attacked frontier settlements of the central Mohawk and Cherry Valleys.
 Late in the war, the pro-British Tuscarora followed Chief Joseph Brant of the Mohawk, other British-allied tribes, and Loyalists north to Ontario, then called Upper Canada by the British.
 They took part in establishing the reserve of the Six Nations of the Grand River First Nation in what became Ontario, Canada.

-In 1803 a final contingent of southern Tuscarora migrated to New York to join the reservation of their tribe in Niagara County.
+In 1803, a final contingent of southern Tuscarora migrated to New York to join the reservation of their tribe in Niagara County.
 After that, the Tuscarora in New York no longer considered southern remnants as part of their nation.
 Some descendants of the southern remnants have continued to identify as Tuscarora and have organized some bands.
-Through the generations they had intermarried with neighbors but identify culturally as Tuscarora.
+Through the generations they had intermarried with neighbors, but identify culturally as Tuscarora.

-During the War of 1812 in the British attack on Lewiston, New York on December 19, 1813, a band of Tuscarora living in a village on an escarpment just above the town fought to save Americans fleeing the invasion force.
+During the War of 1812 in the British attack on Lewiston, New York, on December 19, 1813, a band of Tuscarora living in a village on an escarpment just above the town fought to save Americans fleeing the invasion force.
 The British were accompanied by allied Mohawk and some American Tories disguised as Mohawk.
 The American militia fled, leaving only the Tuscarora—outnumbered 30 to one—to fight a delaying action that allowed some townspeople to escape.
-The Tuscarora sent a party of braves to blow horns along the escarpment and suggest a larger force, while another party attacked downhill with war whoops, to give an exaggerated impression of their numbers.
+The Tuscarora sent a party of warriors to blow horns along the escarpment and suggest a larger force, while another party attacked downhill with war whoops, to give an exaggerated impression of their numbers.
 The British force burned Lewiston, as well as the Tuscarora village, then undefended.